Skip to content

 Why We Ranked Neoguri 4th

-It represents the seafood branch of Korean instant ramen — something that many global eaters overlook.
-Once you understand its noodle structure and broth layering, it becomes clear that it deserves a place in any serious Korean ramen lineup.
+It represents the seafood branch of Korean instant ramen, something a lot of global eaters overlook.
+Once you understand its noodle structure and broth layering, it's clear it belongs in any serious Korean ramen lineup.

 Frequently Asked Questions

-Nongshim Neoguri has a milder spiciness level compared to popular spicy Korean noodles like Shin Ramyun.
-Its spice is subtle and peppery rather than overwhelming, making it enjoyable for a wide range of spice tolerances.
+Nongshim Neoguri is milder than Shin Ramyun.
+The spice is subtle and peppery rather than overwhelming, so it works for a wide range of tolerances.

-Each serving contains approximately 260 calories, with 70 calories from fat.
-It has 8g of total fat (12% daily value), 1010 mg of sodium (42% daily value), 1g of dietary fiber, and provides 8% of the daily value of iron.
+Each serving is approximately 260 calories, with 8g of total fat, 1010mg of sodium, 1g of dietary fiber, and 8% of the daily value of iron.

-Yes, Neoguri comes in several variations including Spicy Seafood, Mild Seafood, and Stir-fry (Bokkeum), allowing you to choose based on your flavor and spice preferences.
+Yes.
+Neoguri comes in Spicy Seafood, Mild Seafood, and Stir-fry versions, so you can pick based on your flavor and spice preferences.

 Back to blog